 More than 280,000 homes in Scotland are part of housing associations and co-operatives.
-Often tenants of these developments don't have access to private, off-street parking spaces, which means they can't participate in the Zero Emission Vehicle (ZEV) market unless they charge solely off public charge points.
+Often tenants and residents of the wider community don't have access to private, off-street parking spaces, which means they can't participate in the Zero Emission Vehicle (ZEV) market unless they charge solely off public charge points.

-Eligible housing associations and co-operatives in Scotland can bid for a share of the £700,000 of grant funding available from Energy Saving Trust to procure the services of a zero emission car club service for their tenants and the wider local community.
+Eligible housing associations, cooperatives and constituted community groups in Scotland can bid for a share of the £500,000 of grant funding available from Energy Saving Trust to procure the services of a zero emission car club service for their residents and the wider local community.
 A car club provides shared access to one or more vehicles as an alternative to private car ownership.
 This provides:

 Each application should meet the following criteria:

 |1.
 PiHHs Application Form - email for Word version|

 |2.
 PiHHs Grant Fund - Guidance and Information for applicants 2019/20|

 The deadline for applications is 4pm on Friday 23 August 2019.
 Please email us for more information about Plugged-in Households.